roland jp 80x0 config 53

 • Sync Current Data from HW

-• Push Current Performance to HW
+• Push Current Multi to HW

 Functions above represents hardware to software and software to hardware specific commands.